blockchainsllc/in3-docs/docs/api-java.md

 ``Object...``  **params**
 ============= ==============
 ```
-Returns: `Object` : the decoded result.
+Returns: `Object`: the decoded result.
 If only one return value is expected, the object will be returned.
 If not, an array of objects will be the result.

 #### class Block

-Represents a block in ethereum.
+Represents a block in Ethereum.

 ##### LATEST

-The latest Block Number.
+The latest blockNumber.

 Type: static `long`

 ##### EARLIEST

-The Genesis Block.
+The genesis block.

 Type: static `long`

 ##### getTotalDifficulty

 Returns the total difficulty as a sum of all difficulties starting from genesis.

  > public `BigInteger` getTotalDifficulty();

 ##### getGasLimit

 The gas limit of the block.

  > public `BigInteger` getGasLimit();

 ##### getExtraData

 The extra data of the block.

  > public `String` getExtraData();

 ##### getDifficulty

 The difficulty of the block.

  > public `BigInteger` getDifficulty();

 ##### getAuthor

 The author or miner of the block.

  > public `String` getAuthor();

 ##### getTransactionsRoot

-The roothash of the merkletree containing all transactions of the block.
+The roothash of the Merkle tree containing all transactions of the block.

  > public `String` getTransactionsRoot();

 ##### getTransactionReceiptsRoot

-The roothash of the merkletree containing all transaction receipts of the block.
+The roothash of the Merkle tree containing all transaction receipts of the block.

  > public `String` getTransactionReceiptsRoot();

 ##### getStateRoot

-The roothash of the merkletree containing the complete state.
+The roothash of the Merkle tree containing the complete state.

  > public `String` getStateRoot();

 ##### getTransactionHashes

 The transaction hashes of the transactions in the block.

  > public `String []` getTransactionHashes();

 ##### getTransactions

 The transactions of the block.

  > public [`Transaction []`](#class-transaction) getTransactions();

 ##### getTimeStamp

-The unix timestamp in seconds since 1970.
+The Unix timestamp in seconds since 1970.

  > public `long` getTimeStamp();

 ##### getSha3Uncles

-The roothash of the merkletree containing all uncles of the block.
+The roothash of the Merkle tree containing all uncles of the block.

  > public `String` getSha3Uncles();

 ##### getSize

 The size of the block.

  > public `long` getSize();

 ##### getSealFields

 The seal fields used for proof of authority.

  > public `String []` getSealFields();

 ##### getHash

-The block hash of the header.
+The blockhash of the header.

  > public `String` getHash();

 ##### getLogsBloom

 The bloom filter of the block.

  > public `String` getLogsBloom();

 ##### getMixHash

 The mix hash of the block.

 (only valid of proof of work)